kalmai/rails-deal-notifier/README.md

   * ~~this will most likely entail getting the games that will be happening today versus results from yesterday and calculating which deals are time sensitive?~~
     * ~~need to add another call to the api each day in the nhl api service~~
     * ~~`time_sensitive?` seems like a good field to add to the structs~~
-* establish a CSV format for uploading deals from other states
-  * this should and may likely lead to some kind of admin panel for accepting deals as the administrator role
 * add passwordless auth via this blog post: https://blog.testdouble.com/posts/2022-10-25-building-passwordless-email-auth-in-rails/
 * build out a FE for users to select deals they want to use
 * build out a User controller to handle account actions like updating email/notification method from email to sms or something like that